Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Representation and manipulation of subspaces

 In the classical neuron model \eqref{eq:classical-neuron-model}, an {\em activation function} $\varphi(\cdot)$ is often applied to the output.
 The activation function is a soft-threshold function and has the three principal ranges of operation {\em linear}, {\em rectifying}, and {\em cutoff} (\figref{fig:activation-function}).
 In a biological neuron, the activation function is a biophysical consequence of the spike generation mechanism \citep{Nilsson.Jorntell.2021ccf}.

-Thus far, we considered the neuron to operate predominantly within the activation function's linear range.
+So far, we considered the neuron to operate predominantly within the activation function's linear range.
 The rectifying range, however, has the essential function to ensure sparse representations.
 Populations create representations of invariants by adapting weights based on sequences of messages.
 These messages are typically noisy, meaning the invariant representation may become excessively high-dimensional and needs trimming.
 A similar situation exists after a {\em sum} operation.
 Within the rectifying range, the activation function applies a soft threshold that only permits the largest output components to pass through, thereby eliminating noise and preserving the sparsity of the population's output.

 Sparsity is crucial for maintaining the orthogonality of messages when traversing neuron populations.
 Consider two interconnected populations, A and B (\figref{fig:axons-and-populations}, right) to see this.
 Intuitively, we can see the connection as a permutation with some ``softening'' due to the axon splitting into collaterals terminating at multiple neurons.

-More formally, suppose that A sends a message $\myvec{x}_1$ to B containing $n$ neurons.
-Let $\myvec{x}_1$ be sparse, having only $m \ll n$ non-zero components.
-If each axon has $p$ collaterals uniformly randomly connecting to neurons in B, then $\myvec{x}_1$ will on the average connect to approximately $q = n[1 - (1-1/n)^{mp}] \approx n[1 - \exp({-mp/n})]$ different neurons in B. The activation function will separate the $k \ll n$ strongest components and pass them on as outputs.
-Consider another sparse message $\myvec{x}_2$, uncorrelated with and orthogonal to $\myvec{x}_2$.
-While it may accidentally connect to approximately $q^2/n$ overlapping neurons in B, the activation function can again reduce the output to $k$ components {\em independently of} $\myvec{x}_2$ {\em as long as $\myvec{x}_1$ and $\myvec{x}_2$ are uncorrelated}.
-So, given the absence of correlations, near orthogonality is retained with the same probability as two sparse ($k$ out of $n$ non-zero components) random messages being nearly orthogonal.
+More formally, suppose that population B contains $n$ neurons and that A sends it an $m$-sparse message, where $m\ll n$.
+Assume that each active axon makes $p$ collateral connections to distinct neurons in B, chosen uniformly at random and independently between axons.
+The expected number of neurons in B receiving at least one connection is then

+Under an additional independence approximation, the target sets reached by two such messages overlap in approximately $q^2/n$ neurons.
+This occupancy estimate describes the spreading of message support, but does not by itself guarantee that angles or orthogonality are preserved.

+A quantitative sufficient condition is provided by the restricted-isometry analysis in \sectref{sect:approximate-cone-invariance}.
+If the effective linear transmission map satisfies an appropriate restricted isometry property (RIP) on the sparse message model, then pairwise inner products, and hence near orthogonality, are preserved approximately, given sufficiently uniform total axonal gains and sufficiently little overlap between collateral target sets.